Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much that she obeyed his orders to kill.

 Atkins was denied parole 12 times, even after she became gravely ill with brain cancer that paralyzed most of her body and resulted in the amputation of one of her legs.

-Atkins died in prison on September 24, 2009.
-According to her husband, she left the world with a simple last word at odds with the her helter-skelter life of crime: “Amen.”
+Susan Atkins died in prison on September 24, 2009.
+According to her husband, she left the world with a simple last word at odds with her helter-skelter life of crime: “Amen.”